Tuebel/blog/index.md

 Besides the nerdy hobbies, I like playing music on the guitar and piano, hiking, skiing, and running.

 * Currently, I am a postdoc at the same institute in the position of the "group manager navigation".
 * From 2018-2024, I worked on my [thesis](https://doi.org/10.18154/RWTH-2024-04533) for my Dr.-Ing.
-(Germand Ph.D. in engineering) at the Institute of Automatic Control (RWTH Aachen University).
+(German Ph.D. in engineering) at the Institute of Automatic Control (RWTH Aachen University).
 * From 2013-2018, I studied mechanical (B.Sc.) and automation engineering (M.Sc.) at RWTH Aachen University.

 ## Posts